 This is the cost of moving funds from your patrons to your creator balance.
 This fee can be viewed in your Dashboard and is listed as the "Processing Fees".

-One other thing to keep in mind: If you have many patrons with small pledges, then processing fees will be a larger percentage of your overall earnings.
-If you have just a few large patrons, then processing fees will be a smaller percentage of your overall earnings.
+Another way to look at it: If you have many patrons with small pledge amounts, then processing fees will be a larger percentage of your overall earnings.
+If you have just a few patrons with large pledge amounts, then processing fees will be a smaller percentage of your overall earnings.

 3: Payout fees